10 Ways to Enhance Your Workout

 Use CBD for a Better Workout

 CBD or cannabidiol is the hottest fitness supplement on the shelves, more so after the recent legalization of hemp.
 This derivative of the hemp plant is completely non-psychoactive (so it can’t get you high).
 It’s gaining popularity in high-performance fitness regimens for many reasons.
 For starters, CBD supports the endocannabinoid system or ECS.
 The ECS is a system that brings balance to the body’s other systems, including the endocrine system that controls hormones.
 If you want to increase muscle tone, it’s important to make sure that your catabolic hormone (hormones that reduce protein synthesis) levels are balanced, especially cortisol.
-Cortisol tends to spike when exercising, and CBD can counteract that to a degree.
+Cortisol tends to spike when exercising – which is a bad thing because it can prevent muscle building.
+Luckily, CBD can counteract cortisol spikes to a degree, thus helping you to get the results you desire.
 CBD can also balance out blood sugar levels.
 This leads to more energy, healthier sleep, better flow, and reduced post-workout inflammation for faster recovery.
 Just add some to your pre-workout shake to enhance your workout and you’re good to go!

 Music and Movement

 Music isn’t just great for dancing, it’s good for any kind of movement.
 Neuroscientists believe that this is because of the way the human brain perceives rhythmic sounds – parts of our brain that control movement, and synchronized movement specifically, get engaged.
 Studies have shown that even experienced bodybuilders are able to complete a couple more sets while listening to music than they are without.
 Next time you’re tempted to skip a workout because you’re too lazy, put on your most upbeat mix for a little boost.